thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ### Trusted authentication token requests
+The method `ts.session_auth_token()` is used to request the login token for a trusted auth flow.
+This should only be used by a back-end service, with the `secret_key` from the ThoughtSpot instance stored and accessed via a secure method (up to you how best to do this).
+You also must develop the process to securely determine the username of the user logged into the embedding application (see https://developers.thoughtspot.com/docs/?pageid=trusted-auth for full documentation):

+    user_from_request = get_username_from_secure_request(request)
+    token = ts.session_auth_token(secret_key=securely_accessed_secret_key, username=user_from_request)

 The example script `examples/trusted_authentication_with_authorization.py` shows how to combine various metadata and CRUD operations with the request for the trusted authorization login token.

 ## Additional libraries